-Subsidiaries of GSGHUK have been approved by the FSA to use VaR models for the calculation of capital requirements for market risk.
+Subsidiaries of GSGHUK have been approved by the FSA to use models for the calculation of capital requirements for market risk.
 Further information in respect of these approvals can be found on the FSA website.

-For positions captured in VaR, RWAs are calculated using VaR and other model-based measures, including requirements for incremental default risk and other event risks.
-Market risk RWAs are calculated consistent with the specific conditions set out in the Basel II framework (based on VaR calibrated to a 99% confidence level, over a 10-day holding period, multiplied by a factor).
-Additional RWAs are calculated with respect to incremental default risk and other event risks, in a manner generally consistent with our internal risk management methodologies.
+For positions captured in VaR, RWAs are calculated using VaR, Stressed VaR and other model-based measures, including requirements for incremental default risk.
+Market risk RWAs are calculated consistent with the specific conditions set out in the CRD (based on VaR calibrated to a 99% confidence level, over a 10-day holding period, multiplied by a factor which depends on backtesting performance and was a value of 3 throughout 2011).